Petteri Taalas

-Jukka Petteri Taalas (born 3 July 1961 in Helsinki, Finland) is a Finnish meteorologist and Secretary-general of the World Meteorological Organization, headquartered in Geneva, Switzerland.
+Jukka Petteri Taalas (born 3 July 1961 in Helsinki, Finland) is a Finnish meteorologist and former Secretary-general of the World Meteorological Organization.
 Appointed in 2015 by the World Meteorological Congress, the supreme body of the Organization, he took up the four-year Secretary-General term on 1 January 2016, and was re-elected to a second four-year term on 13 June 2019.
 He was director general of the Finnish Meteorological Institute from 2002 to 2005 and 2007 to 2015.

 Study and early career

 Taalas studied meteorology, physics, physical chemistry and international development at the University of Helsinki.
 He was awarded a PhD in meteorology by the Helsinki University Physics Department in 1993, following presentation of his thesis on Arctic and Antarctic stratospheric and lower atmospheric ozone.
 In 1997, he became a docent at the University of Eastern Finland, and also gave lectures at University of Helsinki and Helsinki University for Technology on atmospheric dynamics, global change and Earth observations.
 He also pursued management training at Helsinki University in economics in 1998 and 2004 as well as public sector management in 2003.
 Prior to that he studied international management at Leonardo da Vinci University in Paris in 1996.

 After his military service and training at the Naval Academy, he became a reserve officer in 1981 and a reserve captain in 2003, following a National Defense Course.
 Finnish is his mother tongue.
 He is fluent in English, has moderate skills in German and Swedish, and basic skills in Russian and French.